Could a common diabetes drug tame inflammation in drug users?

 Summary

 This study tests whether metformin, a common diabetes drug, can reduce harmful inflammation and improve immune function in 100 adults aged 18-64 who have a history of injection drug use, some of whom also have HIV.
-Participants will take metformin or a placebo for 16 weeks and have their blood tested for markers of inflammation and immune cell health.
-The goal is to see if metformin can help restore immune balance and improve responses to vaccines.
+Participants take metformin or a placebo for 16 weeks and receive two vaccines to see how their immune systems respond.
+The goal is to find a safe way to restore immune balance in this high-risk group.

 Get updates